Get Specialist Advice Now!

 Along with tax deductions on the premiums, you can also get tax benefits on the payout of a life insurance policy.
 The benefits received from a life insurance policy are tax-free in the hands of the receiver under Section 10(10D) of the Income Tax Act.
 However, tax exemption for the benefits received is allowed only for policies with premiums less than 10% of the pre-decided benefits.

 The importance of life insurance does not lie in the tax benefits they provide, but the financial security they guarantee.
 Its importance increases manifold in the absence of the insured.
 The insurer and the product should be chosen with extreme caution, taking into account the credibility and suitability.
-Canara HSBC Oriental Bank of Commerce Life Insurance’s iSelect term plan provides adequate coverage at affordable costs.
+Canara HSBC Life Insurance’s iSelect term plan provides adequate coverage at affordable costs.
 The plan covers death and terminal illness, while the coverage can be extended to cover accidental death and disability as well.